bit-bandit/ibs/readme.txt

 STARTING THE SOFTWARE:

-Once you've downloaded the source code (And installed DENO too, if your dumb ass didn't do that already!) run 'deno task run-ibs' in yer terminal, and you should be good to go.
+Once you've downloaded the source code (And installed DENO too, if your dumb ass didn't do that already!) run 'deno run --allow-net --allow-read --allow-write ibs.ts' in yer terminal, and you should be good to go.

 ---------------------------------------------------------------------------------
 HOW TO USE THIS: